 Healthy Banana Cake

 It’s always fun to make a cake to celebrate and share with the littles and this cake is one of our favorites for toddler birthdays!
-It’s easy to make, includes nutritious ingredients, and it tastes moist and just sweet enough.
+It’s easy to make, includes nutritious ingredients, is super moist, and is just sweet enough.
 And grownups will enjoy it too!

 Here’s a look at the easy process involved in making this healthy banana cake.
 Scroll down to the bottom of this post for the full recipe.